 A mix of long- and short-term investments can lead to a diversified portfolio that can help investors achieve financial goals.
 This is especially true if you invest in long-term assets, like stocks and ETFs, for retirement or long-term savings.
 You can use short-term investments, like CDs or a money market account, to fund a vacation or build up an emergency fund.

 However, if you are looking to make short-term profits through trading securities like stocks, ETFs, or options, you have to make sure you have the risk tolerance and time to take on this strategy.
 Most financial experts do not recommend that investors take on this strategy.

-If you’re ready to start saving for short- or long-term goals, consider the SoFi Invest® online investment app.
+If you’re ready to start saving for short- or long-term goals, consider the SoFi Invest® online investment platform.
 The Active Investing feature allows investors to choose stocks, ETFs or fractional shares to buy.
-For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
-All you have to do is sign up, play the claw game, and find out how much you won.
+For a limited time, funding an account gives you the opportunity to win up to $1,000 in the stock of your choice.
+All you have to do is open and fund a SoFi Invest account.

 What are the differences between long-term and short-term investments?